MichaelShuster1/MichaelShuster1/README.md

 ### 👋 Welcome to My GitHub Profile!

 I'm Michael Shuster, a 3rd year Computer Science Student.
-Here you'll find a collection of my projects, showcasing my skills and expertise in C,C++ and Java.
+Here you'll find a collection of my projects, showcasing my skills and expertise in C,C++,Java,JavaScript and Python.

 🌱 Currently, I'm looking for a job as a Software Developer to expand my knowledge